-Note: If you've opted to use client certificate authentication for the orchestrator, the value you use for the URL will vary depending on the method you select to implement client certificate authentication.
-You may choose to route client certificate authentication through a proxy (see Proxy: Citrix ADC on page 152), in which case you would use the proxy server name here (whatever name you're using to route traffic through the proxy).
-You may choose to publish client certificates to Active Directory and access the Keyfactor Command server directly (see Proxy: Citrix ADC on page 152), in which case you would use the Keyfactor Command server name here.

-Tip: If your Keyfactor Command server was configured with an alternate virtual directory for the Keyfactor Command Agents Services endpoint, you will need to enter that in the URL rather than /KeyfactorAgents.
+- Note: If you've opted to use client certificate authentication for the orchestrator, the value you use for the URL will vary depending on the method you select to implement client certificate authentication.
+You may choose to route client certificate authentication through a proxy (see Appendix Set up the Universal Orchestrator to Use Client Certificate Authentication via a Reverse Proxy: Citrix ADC on page 151), in which case you would use the proxy server name here (whatever name you're using to route traffic through the proxy).
+You may choose to publish client certificates to Active Directory and access the Keyfactor Command server directly (see Appendix Set up the Universal Orchestrator to Use Client Certificate Authentication with Certificates Stored in Active Directory on page 164), in which case you would use the Keyfactor Command server name here. - Tip: If your Keyfactor Command server was configured with an alternate virtual directory for the Keyfactor Command Agents Services endpoint, you will need to enter that in the URL rather than /KeyfactorAgents.